 When entering or leaving Brazil with a minor (anyone under 18 years old), without the presence of both parents or legal guardians, you might be required by the Brazilian Immigration Authorities to have a letter of consent or travel authorization.
 This authorization must be obtained in advance, signed by both parents or legal guardians, and notarized and legalized by the Brazilian Embassy or Consulate General in your country.

 According to the Statute of Children and Adolescent (Law 8.069/1990), minors under 18 years old cannot check-in at hotels, hostels, resorts or any similar accommodations unless they are authorized or accompanied by their parents or a designated adult.
 If a minor is accompanied by an adult other than their parents, it is necessary to present a written authorization for the minor to check-in at the hotel.
 This authorization must be signed by both parents or legal guardians, notarized and presented along with copies of their passport or ID.
-See a model.
+See a model in English.
+See a model in Portuguese.

 For additional information and guidance, please contact the Brazilian Embassy or Consulate General that holds jurisdiction over your specific area of residence.